Generic selectors

 When an offense occurs, it may be surprising to know that the victim also has a responsibility to God.
 Notice:

-MATTHEW 6:14-15 For if you forgive men their trespasses [offenses], your heavenly Father will also forgive you [for your sins].
-15 But if you do not forgive men their trespasses [offenses], neither will your Father forgive your trespasses [sins].
+MATTHEW 6:14-15 “For if you forgive men their trespasses, [offenses] your heavenly Father will also forgive you [your sins].
+15 “But if you do not forgive men their trespasses [offenses], neither will your Father forgive your trespasses [offenses].

 These scriptures (see also Mark 11:26 and Luke 6:37) emphatically state that the victim of an offense must forgive the offender.
 If we do not forgive the offenses of others, God says He will not forgive our sins.
 Scripture is very clear about this, but how many take this seriously?
 How often have we gone to God with sincere, heartfelt repentance for a sin we have committed and not even given it a second thought that we have refused to forgive someone who offended us?
 It is a serious matter indeed to contemplate that forgiveness for our sins is refused by God because we have not forgiven someone else.

-PRINCIPLE: God will not forgive the sins of a victim if he or she is unwilling to forgive the offender.
+PRINCIPLE: God will not forgive the sins of a victim if he or she is UNWILLING to forgive the offender.

 Forgiving others is hard.
 It absolutely requires God’s love in us.
 It requires humility to sincerely forgive someone who offends us.

 So, again, what is our responsibility to God when an offense occurs?
-To have agape love and humility so that we are willing to forgive those who offend us.
+To have agape love and humility so that we are WILLING to forgive those who offend us.

-PRINCIPLE: God requires a victim to at least be willing to forgive an offender.
+PRINCIPLE: God requires a victim to at least be WILLING to forgive an offender.

 This is also how we avoid the temptations and enticements to sin when an offense occurs.
 What is the temptation or enticement to sin?
 Most often through anger.
 This can lead to our being unwilling to forgive.
 Since God forgives us only as we forgive others, this can be the biggest threat to our eternal lives.

-DEFINITION: The temptation or enticement to sin of an offense is because the victim becomes unwilling to forgive the offender, many times through anger.
+DEFINITION: The temptation or enticement to sin of an offense is because the victim becomes UNWILLING to forgive the offender, many times through anger.

 Forgiveness also means that a Christian accepts repentance from an offender.
 Someone who stays angry can even be the cause of a situation or environment that prevents the offender from repenting.
 This can happen if we think or say evil things or by deliberately shunning the offender.
 Again, sustained anger is a major barrier to forgiveness.